RBEGamer/WordClock/README.md

 This adds new features like new languages and general bug fixes.
 The software of the `RP2040` main processor can be updated directly via the USB interface on the back.
 To perform the update, a small button called `QBOOT` must be pressed and held while the watch is turned off and connected to a PC.
+You can press the button even when the watch is assembled.
+The button is accessible through the cutout on the top of the clock near the USB port.

 ![qboot_button](./documentation/images/qboot.jpg)